apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**CDC recommends additional COVID vaccine for adults 65 and over**
+**Recession worries rise if Americans save less, spend more.**

-You can read more about it [here](https://www.foxnews.com/health/cdc-recommends-additional-covid-vaccine-adults-65-over).
+You can read more about it [here](https://www.usatoday.com/story/money/2024/02/29/economy-saving-rate-recession-risk/72790561007/).

 ## Requirements
 - Python 3.8